U.S. appeals court backs claim under state law in Rocky Flats saga

 “We can imagine only injustice flowing from any effort to gin up the machinery of trial for a second pass over terrain it took fifteen years for the first trial to mow through.”

-When the district court receives this case, Gorsuch wrote, “it should proceed to judgment on the existing nuisance verdict promptly.”
+When the district court receives this case, Gorsuch wrote, “it should proceed to judgment on the existing nuisance verdict promptly...
+This long lingering litigation deserves to find resolution soon.”

-Dow Chemical spokeswoman Rachelle Schikorra said the company was disappointed by the decision.

-“We are reviewing our further appellate options, including seeking rehearing by the Tenth Circuit and/or review by the U.S. Supreme Court,” Schikorra said.

-Representatives of Rockwell did not immediately respond to a message seeking comment.
+Representatives of Rockwell and Dow did not immediately respond to messages seeking comment on the ruling.